andy-shea/pulp/README.md

 **Note:** The second example highlights the ability to bind to a parameter name instead of a type.
 This can be used for resolving primitive dependencies.

 ### Provider Bindings
-When you need to do more work to create an object, use an `@Provides` method.
-The method must be defined within a module, and it must have an `@Provides` annotation with a corresponding bound type.
+When you need to do more work to create an object, use a `@Provides` method.
+The method must be defined within a module, and it must have a `@Provides` annotation with a corresponding bound type.
 The method will be invoked and the returned object injected whenever an instance of that type is needed:

 ```php
 public class SecurityModule extends AbstractModule {